---disable Caching Disables caching in the file store.
-This flag must be set to use a batch system that does not support caching such as Grid Engine, Parasol, tion for its successor job if possible).
+- --disableCaching Disables caching in the file store.
+This flag must be set to use a batch system that does not support cleanup, such as Parasol. - --disableChaining Disables chaining of jobs (chaining uses one job's resource allocation for its successor job if possible). - --maxLogFileSize MAXLOGFILESIZE The maximum size of a job log file to keep (in bytes), log files larger than this will be truncated to the last X bytes.

-LSF, or Slurm.

---disableChaining Disables chaining of jobs (chaining uses one job's resource allocafault=62.5 K worker logs.

---maxLogFileSize MAXLOGFILESIZE The maximum size of a job log file to keep (in bytes), log files larger than this will be truncated to the last X bytes.

 Setting this option to zero will prevent any truncation.
 Setting this option to a negative value will truncate from the beginning.
-De-

---writeLogs FILEPATH Write worker logs received by the leader into their own files at the specified path.
+Default=62.5 K - --writeLogs FILEPATH Write worker logs received by the leader into their own files at the specified path.
 Any non-empty standard output and error from failed batch system jobs will also be written into files at this path.
 The current working directory will be used if a path is not specified explicitly.
 Note: By default only the logs of failed jobs are returned to leader.
-Set log level to 'debug' to get logs back from successful jobs, and adjust 'maxLogFileSize' to control the truncation limit for

---writeLogsGzip FILEPATH Identical to -writeLogs except the logs files are gzipped on the leader.

---realTimeLogging Enable real-time logging from workers to masters.

---sseKey SSEKEY Path to file containing 32 character key to be used for server-side encryption on awsJobStore or googleJobStore.
-SSE will not be used if this flag is not passed.

---setEnv NAME NAME=VALUE or NAME, -e NAME=VALUE or NAME are also valid.
+Set log level to 'debug' to get logs back from successful jobs, and adjust 'maxLogFileSize' to control the truncation limit for worker logs. - --writeLogsGzip FILEPATH Identical to -writeLogs except the logs files are gzipped on the leader. - --realTimeLogging Enable real-time logging from workers to masters. - --sseKey SSEKEY Path to file containing 32 character key to be used for server-side encryption on awsJobStore or googleJobStore.
+SSE will not be used if this flag is not passed. - --setEnv NAME NAME=VALUE or NAME, -e NAME=VALUE or NAME are also valid.
 Set an environment variable early on in the worker.
 If VALUE is omitted, it will be looked up in the current environment.
 Independently of this option, the worker will try to emulate the leader's environment before running a job.
 Using this option, a variable can be injected into the worker process itself before it is started.

-$\hbox{\bf --service Polling Interval SERVICE POLLING IN TERVAL} \quad \hbox{Interval of time service jobs}$ wait between polling for the existence of the keep-alive flag (default=60)
+--servicePollingInterval SERVICEPOLLINGINTERVAL Interval of time service jobs wait between polling for the existence of the keep-alive flag (default=60)